-12 (3) If an amount due and payable in terms of the Municipal Account is in arrears and the amount tendered is less than the balance reflected on such account, the payment will be credited against such items on the Municipal Account as the Chief Financial Officer may direct.
+13(3) If an amount due and payable in terms of the Municipal Account is in arrears and the amount tendered is less than the balance reflected on such account, the payment will be credited against such items on the Municipal Account as the Chief Financial Officer may direct.

-13. CERTIFICATION

-A certificate issued under the signature of the Chief Financial Officer, will be prima facie evidence of the amount or amounts due and payable to the Council as reflected in such certificate, by the Customer indicated in the certificate, and will upon production thereof in a court of law, be accepted as prima fade evidence of the contents thereof.
-Council will not be obliged to prove the appointment and authority of the Chief Financial Officer.

-14. COLLECTION COSTS
+15. Collection Costs

-14(1) All legal cost incurred by the Council for the recovery of arrear amounts, due and. payable in terms of the Municipal Account, will be a debited against the Municipal Account, including any tracing cost and attorney’s fees at the Attorney- and-own- client scale, subject to the discretion of the court regarding the awarding of cost.
+15(1) All legal cost incurred by the Council for the recovery of arrear amounts, due and. payable in terms of the Municipal Account, will be a debited against the Municipal Account, including any tracing cost and attorney’s fees at the Attorney- and-own- client scale, subject to the discretion of the court regarding the awarding of cost.